 - Use birth control that you can trust to prevent pregnancy while taking this medicine (Yondelis) and for at least 2 months after your last dose.

-- If you get pregnant while taking this medicine or within 2 months after your last dose, call your doctor right away.
+- If you get pregnant while taking this medicine (Yondelis) or within 2 months after your last dose, call your doctor right away.